Japan telecom SoftBank Corp CEO sees Elliott investment as 'positive'

 Operating profit in the October-December quarter was 243 billion yen versus 211 billion yen a year earlier.
 That compared with an average forecast of 240 billion yen from three analyst estimates compiled by Refinitiv.

-Japan’s third-largest telco, SoftBank Corp has pledged to pay out 85% of its net income as dividends, providing a steady stream of cash to parent SoftBank Group, which holds a 67% stake.
+Japan’s third-largest telecom, SoftBank Corp has pledged to pay out 85% of its net income as dividends, providing a steady stream of cash to parent SoftBank Group, which holds a 67% stake.
+As such, SoftBank Corp has become a popular stock for yield-hungry Japanese retail investors.

 Miyauchi said dividends, rather than share buybacks, are the priority.